dnxjcui/AutoZybooks/README.md

 My CS professor allowed the use of this program by me, myself, and only I. That being said, if I get audited by somebody and they want to use it as well, I give them all the rights to do so.
 Just make sure you don't also go to Vanderbilt and I'm sure I won't have any repercussions.

+Before anyone asks, *the login info was provided in order for any potential auditors to demo the program themselves.*

 Alright, enough talk.

 ### Instructions: